shippp/hipp/README.md

     - 2 points → Similarity transformation
     - 3+ points → Affine transformation
   - Crops the image around the estimated principal point to a standard size
-  - Applies CLAHE (Contrast Limited Adaptive Histogram Equalization) to enhance features fin the image
+  - Applies CLAHE (Contrast Limited Adaptive Histogram Equalization) to enhance features in the image
   - Computes the full affine transformation matrix (including crop transformation)

 See this [notebook](notebooks/aerial_preprocessing.ipynb) for example.